apester-dev/ios-sdk/Readme.md

 - Xcode .0+

-## Channel Strip WebView
+## The Strip View
-An Apester Unit is a Carousel component for a Channel units with a configurable designs.
+A Carousel component for a channel that  contains an apester units of that channel, the Carousel component designs can be configured.
 Follow our guide step by step and setup.
 Follow our guide step by step and setup:

 ### `APEStripService` Implementaion:

 1 - declare variable of type `APEStripService`:
 ```
-private var channelStripView: APEChannelStripView!
+private var stripView: APEStripView!
 ```

 2 - initiate a strip configuration `APEStripConfiguration`. config the channel token, shape, size and shadow parameters ....